Whomahtab/bollywoodAPI/README.md

 # Parameters
-  Use Capital letters for pronouns and nouns
+  Use Capital letters for pronouns and nouns age and gender queries with multiple matches will return all matches

   - /name?name=query - returns all names on file
   - age?age=query - age will return all actors and actresses of this age